pawel112/protractor-cmp-files/README.md

 # Readme
-Compare files by using protractor
+Compare files by using protractor (is not needed SSH or FTP connection).
+On client use the protractor-cmp-files-client module.

 # Usage